sismondi99/Robot_mobile-project/README.md

 of 10 objects scattered in the environment, then bring them back one by one to a place where they will need to be stored.

+Project done with Unity and C#.

-There is differents states : one to move the robot and another to move robot arm and pickup object
+There is differents states : one to move the robot and another to move robot arm and pickup object.

-We use "arrow key of the keyboard" to move the robot and robot arm
+We use "arrow key of the keyboard" to move the robot and robot arm.

-We can change the camera view with the keyboard button "Alt"
+We can change the camera view with the keyboard button "Alt".

-to pickup objects use keyboard button "shift"
+to pickup objects use keyboard button "shift".